-By completing this form you declare that you h ave carefully read the entire document, understand d its significance and agree that the items in these guidelines are in addition to any specific environmental requirements identified in the Tende er/Contract. wledge that I have been made aware of these expending the street of these expending the street of these expending the job site.
-Printed Name Company Contractor Signature Date (YYYY-MM-DD) Printed Name Department, Division Project Designate Signature Date (YYYY-MM-DD)
+ve carefully read the entire document, understand its significance and agree that the item nvironmental requirements identified in the Tender/Contract. s in edge that I have been made aware of these expectations, and I understand it is my icate this information to all on-site personnel (including sub-contractors) that are engage e job site. d in Printed Name Company Contractor Signature Date (YYYY-MM-DD) Printed Name Department, Division Project Designate Signature Date (YYYY-MM-DD)